ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

   - Intended Use: Quantitative measure of errors over a given number of cases.
   - Rationale:
   - Reference:
   - Monitoring Cadence (Time Interval, Frequency, etc.):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

+- **Predetermined Change Control Plan**

+  - Intended Use: Identify performance metrics that will be monitored and their corresponding control limits to trigger model updates.
+  - Rationale: Model performance may deteriorate over time necessitating retraining, etc. Changes to clinical systems should be protocolized to prevent disruptions.
+  - Reference:
+  - Monitoring Cadence (Time Interval, Frequency, etc.):
   - Recommended Responsible Party for Monitoring